Charlie Midnight

-Charlie Midnight (born Charles Kaufman, 1954) is an American songwriter, record producer, and founder of Midnight Production House.
+Charlie Midnight (born Charles Kaufman, January 9, 1954) is an American songwriter and record producer and the founder of Midnight Production House.
 He has been nominated for the 1987 Grammy Award for Best R&B Song (Writer, "Living in America" by James Brown), two Golden Globes, and has been a producer and/or writer on several Grammy-winning albums, including The Bodyguard: Original Soundtrack Album, Joni Mitchell's Turbulent Indigo, and Marlo Thomas & Friends: Thanks & Giving All Year Long.
-He also is a writer on the Barbra Streisand Grammy-nominated, Platinum-selling Partners album having co-written the Barbra Streisand and Andrea Bocelli duet "I Still Can See Your Face."
+He also is a writer on the Barbra Streisand Grammy-nominated, Platinum-selling Partners album having co-written the Barbra Streisand and Andrea Bocelli duet "I Still Can See Your Face".

 Early life

-Midnight was born in Brooklyn, New York to Louis Leo Kaufman (1916-1993), a factory worker and World War II veteran, and Bella Hanft (1918-2012).
+Midnight was born in Brooklyn, New York to Louis Leo Kaufman (1916–1993), a factory worker and World War II veteran, and Bella Hanft (1918–2012).
 He was raised in Bensonhurst, a working-class neighborhood, and attended Lafayette High School.
 He aspired to enter acting (according to his high school yearbook) or pursue poetry.
 Before deciding to become a musician, Midnight briefly attended Brooklyn College.
 His first musical foray was in London, England with a band before he returned a few months later to the United States.
-Midnight worked various jobs to support his music career, such as being employed as a suit salesman and a legal proofreader.
+Midnight worked various jobs to support his music career, such as being employed as a legal proofreader and paralegal.